src-its/ca-web/content/django_install.md

    - verify contents of `.bashrc`
          `~ $ tail .bashrc`

 ---

+## Configure the virtual environment

+To work with the application without needing to directly invoke 'manage.py':

+1. Switch to the virtual environment.

+        workon newenv

+1. In the root directory (the working copy clone target), set up the project and add the folder to the path.

+        cd ca-web
+        add2virtualenv .
+        setvirtualenvproject

+   This will move you into this directory when you 'workon' the virtualenv in future and it will ensure that python searches for modules in this directory.

+1. Set the default settings module

+        (newenv) ~/ca-web $ echo 'export DJANGO_SETTINGS_MODULE=core.settings' >> ~/.virtualenvs/newenv/bin/postactivate
+   **NOTE:** This command may need editing for your particular set-up.
+It adds the assignment of the DJANGO_SETTINGS_MODULE to the python module responsible for supplying the django settings.
+For the mapping app, use:

+        (newenv) ~/ca-web $ echo 'export DJANGO_SETTINGS_MODULE=core.settings.local' >> ~/.virtualenvs/newenv/bin/postactivate

+1. alias django into your `~/.bashrc` (`alias django='django-admin.py'`)

+---
 To install packages into the isolated environment, you must activate it by typing:

         source newenv/bin/activate